 Note: This is about the 1953 adaptation.
 For the 2005 one, see War of the Worlds.The first of several film adaptations of H.G.
 Wells' seminal alien invasion novel, directed by Byron Haskin and produced by George Pal.
 It stars Gene Barry as the scientist Dr. Clayton Forrester and Ann Robinson as Sylvia Van Buren, as they must survive a full-scale invasion of Earth by Martian forces.The film is a Pragmatic Adaptation of the novel, taking only the premise and ending with little else from the source material.
-Nonetheless in an age of alien invasion films such as Earth Vs The Flying Saucers, Invaders From Mars and The Thing from Another World this film is regarded as one of the best of that category.Many years later the film would get a sequel in the form of a television series.
-Due to history marching on the series RetConned several aspects from the original film, namely the aliens coming from the planet Mor-Tax instead of Mars.
+Nonetheless in an age of alien invasion films such as Earth vs. the Flying Saucers, Invaders From Mars and The Thing from Another World this film is regarded as one of the best of that category.Many years later the film would get a sequel in the form of a television series.
+Due to Science Marches On, the series RetConned several aspects from the original film, namely the aliens coming from the planet Mor-Tax instead of Mars.
 Elements of the film would also inspire future science-fiction media, such as Mystery Science Theater 3000, The Iron Giant and Independence Day.

 This film contains examples of: